 Dense Wavelength Division Multiplex.
 An optical technology used to increase bandwidth over existing fibre optic backbones.

 The Extended Basic International Feed Show, available only at the IBC, provides MRLs with extended match coverage including the period before and after the Basic International Feed.
-For the 2014 FIFA World Cup Brazil™, this now starts 40 minutes before kick-off and ends 20 minutes after the final whistle.
+This starts 40 minutes before kick-off and ends 20 minutes after the final whistle.

 Edit Decision List.